newrelic/node-newrelic/README.md

 Programmatic version of `rules.ignore` above.
 Ignoring rules can not be removed until the Node process is restarted.
 They can also be added via the agent's configuration.
 The pattern is mandatory.

+### Other API calls

+#### newrelic.setIgnoreTransaction(ignored)

+Tell the module explicitly whether or not a given request should be ignored.
+Allows you to explicitly filter out long-polling routes or requests you know are going to be time-consuming in an uninteresting way, and also allows you to gather metrics for requests that would otherwise be ignored.
+Note that to prevent a transaction from being ignored with this function, you **must** pass `false` as the parameter – in this case `null` or `undefined` will be ignored.

+#### newrelic.noticeError(error)

+If your app is doing its own error handling with domains or try/catch clauses, but you want all of the information about how many errors are coming out of the app to be centrally managed, use this call.
+Unlike most of the calls here, this call can be used outside of route handlers, but will have additional context if called from within transaction scope.

 ### The fine print